 4 Tips For Crafting Effective Post-Halo Opinion Letters

-Law360, New York (February 10, 2017, 8:32 PM EST) -- The U.S. Supreme Court’s Halo ruling, which made it easier for judges to award enhanced damages in patent cases, has reawakened interest among companies in getting noninfringement opinions from counsel as a defense.
+By Ryan Davis (February 10, 2017, 8:32 PM EST) -- The U.S. Supreme Court's Halo ruling, which made it easier for judges to award enhanced damages in patent cases, has reawakened interest among companies in getting noninfringement opinions from counsel as a defense.

 Seeking legal opinions about patents with an eye toward avoiding willful infringement was once common but fell out of favor after the Federal Circuit's 2007 Seagate decision made it difficult to prove willfulness, which can result in triple damages.
 The high court threw out those rules in Halo last June, and the increased risk of enhanced damages has put a new spotlight on opinion letters.

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.